Tomas Thordarson

-Tomas Thordarson (born 1974) is a Danish-Icelandic singer, he won Dansk Melodi Grand Prix 2004 with the song "Shame on You".
-The song finished thirteenth place at semifinal and Denmark failed to qualify.
+Tomas Thordarson (born 1974) is a Danish-Icelandic singer.
+He won Dansk Melodi Grand Prix 2004 with the song "Shame on You."
+As a result, he represented Denmark at the Eurovision Song Contest 2004.
+The song finished thirteenth place in the semifinal and failed to qualify.

 Musical career

 Thordarson started his musical career at Blaagaard Statsseminarium.
 Then he joined a band which makes funk and soul music as a lead singer.
-In 2001 he participated in DR's TV program Star for a Night.
+In 2001, he participated in DR's TV program Star for a Night.

-In 2004 he was nominated for LGBT Denmark's LGBT award in the category of gay of the year.
+In 2004, he was nominated for LGBT Denmark's LGBT award in the category of gay of the year.